Last Updated on August 29, 2023

 Extra tip for the bug squeamish

 You have chosen a well-maintained houseboat, so there should be no big issues, but when docked at night you are open to the elements.
-While we ate there were many bugs flying around the lights, even while we ate.
+While we ate there were many bugs flying around the lights.
 If this will bother you, consider specifically requesting a houseboat with a downstairs patio enclosed in glass.
-We are not sure how many have that and what the price differential is, but saw quite a few float by, even in the low season.
+We are not sure how many have that and what the price difference is, but saw quite a few float by, even in the low season.